keithbowes/webmention-plugin/README.md

 The plugin must send out the right HTTP header for

 There should be a black list for sites that you don't want to accept.

+## Issues to resolve

+* ~~How do we ensure not to send a webmention that's already been sent when editing a post?~~ (addressed in section 3.1.4 of the spec; it's up to the target, not the source to do that)